 To check energized-to-run fuel solenoid operation, listen for a click in injection pump when start switch is placed in the run position.
-If no click is heard and there is power to solenoid with the start switch in the run position, the fuel solenoid must be replaced.
-To check energized-to-stop fuel solenoid operation, listen for a click in injection pump when start switch is placed in the stop position.
-If no click is heard and there is no power to solenoid with the start switch in the stop position, the fuel solenoid must be replaced.
+If no click is heard and there is power to solenoid with the start switch in the run position, replace the fuel solenolid.